KikoAlfaro101/FirebaseGPGS/README.md

 #### Configure your app on the Google Play Console (REVIEW)
 Games Services:
-- It must be vinculated 2 applications: The Android one (com.yourcompany.unity-project-name) and The Firebase one (https://firebaseproject-yourcompany.firebaseapp.com/).
+- It must be vinculated 2 applications: The Android one (com.yourcompany.unity-project-name) and the Firebase one (https://firebaseproject-yourcompany.firebaseapp.com/).

 - To local tests, the public certificate must be used.
 On the Google Play Console, go to *All applications > YOUR_APP > Release management > Apps signing* and check that the SHA-1 of the Upload key certificate (the last one) is the same of the SHA-1 found on the Google API Console: *Credentials > Client IDs of OAuth 2.0 > Android client for...*